Click to set custom HTML

 In April of 2012, we added ozone and hyperbarics to our protocol.
 We were introduced to these therapies by two herbalists in Tennessee that also used these therapies.
 Our studies on ozone and hyperbarics made sense, and after spending 10 days at their clinic, we invested in our own hyperbaric soft chamber and ozone machine, and set them up in our home.
 The total investment for the equipment was about $25,000, though this can also be done for considerably less.
 With our own equipment, we were able to control our schedule, and basically eliminate additional expenses.
 (Remember I am not spending any money going to doctors or hospitals.)
 They also used a series of their own herbs, which we continued to take into June.
 We have since backed off on the herbs.
 (Dr. Nielsen now uses both hyperbarics and ozone in his therapies.)

-The treatments with the ozone and hyperbarics originally took from 4 to 6 hours a day.
+Hyperbaric treatments consist of spending time in a pressurized chamber, in our case, a soft shelled chamber, made of reinforced vinyl.
+Though hard shell chambers, as used for decompression chambers for divers and other uses, can go to several atmospheres of pressure, one atmosphere being 14.7 psi, the soft shelled chambers generally only go to considerably less than one atmosphere.
+Our treatments always consisted of an outside oxygen feed from at oxygen concentrator, which delivers 85% to 95% pure oxygen to the patient inside the chamber.
+A single treatment in a hyperbaric chamber, is referred to as a "dive", The treatments with the ozone and hyperbarics originally took from 4 to 6 hours a day.
 I gave myself an ozone IV three times a week for the first two months, then cut back to two times a week through most of 2012.
 There is a lot of information on the internet about both.
-Our studies include the writings of Doctor Paul Harch, an MD from Louisiana whose specialty is hyperbarics, and others.
+Our studies include the writings of Doctor Paul Harch, an MD from Louisiana whose specialty is hyperbarics or HBOT.

-Inserting here is a description of hyperbaric therapies and ozone and the value that we feel they are.
-First of all, Dr. Harch has never had any success with hyperbarics and ALS as he only does hyperbaric therapy.
-What seems to be the key value of the hyperbarics is that it helps to make the other parts of the program work better.
-Doing the ozone, taking the supplements, changing the diet in conjunction with the hyperbarics seems to accelerate the other therapies.
-We have read recently that hyperbarics can help with fungus/candida issues.
+Dr. Harch states that he has never had success with hyperbarics in the treatment of ALS, but he has never incorporated the other treatments we use with hyperbarics.
+We feel the hyperbaric treatments, especially with the additional oxygen, accelerated the benefits of the ozone, the supplements, and the diet changes.
+We have read that hyperbarics can help with fungus/candida issues.
 Fungus thrives in a low oxygen environment.
 The hyperbarics for me may have also helped with the fungus in my lungs.
-Hyperbarics needs to be done in a series of dives (about 1 1/2 hours each dive) continuously for 20-40 days - one dive per day or two dives per day with at least a couple hours between dives if on the same day.
-Just doing a dive here and there once in a while is of no value.
+We have also learned the hyperbarics needs to be done in a series of dives (about 1 1/2 hours each dive) continuously for 20-40 days - one dive per day or two dives per day with at least a couple hours between dives if on the same day.
+Just doing a dive here and there once in a while we believe is of no value.

-In April of this year, 2017, we did some follow-up on a therapy we had heard of before, but never persued.
+In April of this year, 2017, we did some follow-up on a therapy we had heard of before, but never pursued.
 It is called EWOT, or Exercize With Oxygen Therapy.
-The more we read, the more impressed we became, and ordered the necessary equipment in May of 2017.
+The key to EWOT is the infusion of oxygen into the cells of the body.
+The more we read, the more impressed we became, especially since we have always felt the greatest benefit of the hyperbarics was the additional supplemental oxygen.
+We ordered the necessary equipment in May of 2017, and started our own EWOT therapy.
 It has since replaced our hyperbaric therapy.
 We feel the primary advantages of EWOT are greatly improved oxygen delivery to the cells.
-The cost is a fraction of that of the hyperbaric therapy, takes less room, and is doable for most any PALS, even with more advanced systems.
+The cost is a fraction of that of the hyperbaric therapy, takes less room, and is doable for most any PALS, even with more advanced disease symptoms.
+As of this note, I have now been dong the EWOT for about 6 months.
 You will find more in this site related to our EWOT experience.

-Ozone is 3 molecules and two mate to form oxygen and the third has to find a mate.
+Ozone is three oxygen atoms (O3) and is highly reactive.
+Two of the molecules mate to form oxygen (O2) and the third has to find a mate.
 What we believe is that it finds junk in our body, toxins, free radicals, etc., and just deletes them.
-We believe (we wish we knew) that since the toxins are being deleted by mating with the ozone molecule, that the toxins do not have to be processed through the liver.
+We believe that since the toxins are being deleted by mating with the ozone molecule, that the toxins do not have to be processed through the liver.
 IV chelation therapy can be dangerous if the liver is not healthy and able to process toxins.
-It can move toxins through the liver too quickly and create problems.
+IV chelation can move toxins through the liver too quickly and create problems.
 See our April 2016 update for more information on the liver.

 When we returned from Texas in the spring of 2013, l knew that I had made great progress.
 I contacted Dr. Orme’s office while still in Texas and made an appointment to see her as soon as we returned to Idaho.
 I expected her to say that I had been misdiagnosed and that I really did not have ALS.